A View from the Terrace: Episodes

-Throughout the program's run they have conducted interviews with some of the most well known faces in Scottish football like Kenny Miller, Rory Loy, David Martindale, Gemma Fay and Jack Ross and some that are less so such as Rose Reilly and Fiona McIntyre of the SFA.

 After the end of Series 4, it was announced that A View From The Terrace would be performing a live end-of-season review show at St. Luke's in Glasgow.
-The show saw many of the regular features (See Ya Later, Debater and Future Headlines featured) as well as a special edition of the Club Shop where audience members had the chance to win a Peterhead branded bottle of hand sanitiser, a diamanté Raith Rovers shirt claimed by Shaughan, and a Buckie Thistle torch keyring to name but a few of the fantastic prizes on offer.
-The show saw all the regular contributors to the show bar Bradshaw and Hamilton, as well as two special guests in the form of Marvin Bartley and Dylan Easton.
+The show (which was not televised) saw many of the regular features (See Ya Later, Debater and Future Headlines) as well as a special edition of the Club Shop where audience members had the chance to win a Peterhead branded bottle of hand sanitiser, a diamanté Raith Rovers shirt, and a Buckie Thistle torch keyring.
+The show featured all the regular contributors bar Bradshaw and Hamilton, as well as two special guests in the form of Marvin Bartley and Dylan Easton.

+Series 5 ran for 20 episodes between the 30th September, 2022, and 28 May 2023, with the show's usual winter break included.
+This series included a film entitled 'When We Were Famous - Scotland '72', which told the story of the first women's international match between Scotland and England played at Ravenscraig in 1972.
+The film won an RTS Scotland Award for Best Short Form feature.

-The show's sixth series started on 29 September 2023.
-The show's 100th episode was broadcast on 24 November 2023, with the previous episode having been recorded in front of a live audience in Greenock and the following one in Edinburgh.
-The show returned for its eighth series on 3 October 2025.
+The show's sixth series started on 29 September 2023 and included, for the first time on TV, a number of episodes recorded in front of a live studio audience.
+The show's 100th episode was broadcast on 24 November 2023, with the previous episode having been recorded with a live audience in Greenock and the following one in Edinburgh.

+To celebrate the show's fifth anniversary (towards the end of series 6, in March 2024), drinks giant Tennent's released a limited edition beer under its Drygate brand called A Brew From The Terrace.
+The stout, which was brewed using real Bovril, was described as 'bold and beefy' and 'football in a bottle', and was inspired by the Scottish football tradition of consuming a pie and Bovril on the terraces.
+The beer was described as 'one of the most eagerly awaited releases ever at Drygate'.

+At the end of series 7 in May 2025, it was reported in the media that, despite being 'a beloved fixture for Scottish football fans', the show was yet to be recommissioned by the BBC and its future 'hung in the balance'.
+Later that year it was announced that the show would indeed return for an eighth series.

+Series 8 began on 3 October 2025.
+The run time was reduced from 58 minutes to 44 minutes, and the number of episodes was cut from 20 to 18.
+The number of panel members joining Craig G. Telfer was also reduced, from three to two.
+As part of the overall changes, production moved from West Lothian to Glasgow.